fenago/python-networking-sysadmins/scripting/lab_guides/Lab_6.md

 ZIP creation
 ------------------------------

-In this section, we are going to work with ZIP files.
-We will learn about the `zipfile` module of `python`, how to create ZIP files, how to test whether an entered filename is a valid `zip` filename or not, reading the metadata, and so on.

 First, we will learn how to create a `zip` file using the `make_archive()` function of the `shutil`